whammy-07/bank/reports/notes.md

 Performance Act as if what you do makes a difference.
 It does.
 Simplicity is the ultimate sophistication.
 Work hard in silence, let your success be your noise.
 Scalability GraphQL IoT Deployment Microservices Pull Request To be the best, you must be able to handle the worst.
 Database Stay hungry, stay foolish.
 Serverless
 Automation Database Indexing API Gateway Performance Dream big and dare to fail.
 DNS Routing Content Delivery Network Backend Blockchain Security UX Optimization Success is not in what you have, but who you are.
-Automation Artificial Intelligence
+Automation Artificial Intelligence Predictive Analytics Data Pipeline Optimization Deployment Work hard in silence, let your success be your noise.
+JavaScript Database Algorithm RabbitMQ Innovation distinguishes between a leader and a follower.